coder83431/Configuring-Active-Directory-Withini-Microsoft-VMs/README.md

 <h1> Azure Sentiel (SIEM) Map Connected To a HoneyPot </h1>

 This walkthrough demonstrates the setup of Azure Sentinel (SIEM) which will be connected to a virtual machine that is configured to act as a vulnerable honeypot.
-The Azure Sentinel SIEM will be displayed as a world map where an RDP brute force attack can be observed attacking the VM from around the world.
-This walkthrough uses a pre-written Powershell script that will collect the attacker's longitude and latitude location to be able to display the location on the Sentinel map.<br />
+The Azure Sentinel SIEM will be displayed as a world map where real RDP brute force attacks can be observed attacking the VM from around the world.
+This walkthrough uses a pre-written Powershell script that will collect the attacker's longitude and latitude location to be able to display the location on the Azure Sentinel map.<br />

 <h2>Environments and Technologies Used</h2>